Jungle Cruise (film): Filming

 The first span of the shoot began on May 16, 2018, in Hawaii, where a port town was set up at Kapaia Reservoir, Kauai, near Wailua Falls.
 The set took one month to scout, two months to design, and four months to build, dress, and landscape while being challenged by the flood rains.
 Other shoot locations include the town of Lihue, the Kauai Plantation Railway, and Huleia Stream.
 After seven weeks, the shoot then moved for a major course at Blackhall Studios, Atlanta, where a pool was set up in a large tank like the river, as well as the jungle in it.
 Some scenes were also filmed at the Oxford College of Emory University.

 Two 39 ft boats were built for easy logistics in filming at both the locations, revealed production designer Jean-Vincent Puzos.
 Paco Delgado said that while some of the suits are original from the twentieth century, the costumes for the main characters and the tribals were specially made for the film, for which he researched the cultures of different tribes in the Amazon.
 He said that Amelia Earhart was the inspiration for Blunt's costume.
 Joel Harlow did make-up for 400 background characters to detail their appearance whether with a sunburn or an insect bite, also he made tattoo designs for 65 tribal characters.
 Tanoai Reed and Myles Humphus were Johnson's stunt doubles while Lauren Shaw was Blunt's.

-The film cinematographer Flavio Martínez Labiano revealed that the blue screen technology was used.
+The film's cinematographer Flavio Martínez Labiano revealed that the blue screen technology was used.
 Magenta-tinted lights were used for a sequence of the tree.
 He also wanted to show colorful "London in the summer" unlike many other films which depict London in winter when "it's foggy and it's blue".
 Arri Alexa SXT Plus cameras were used, with specially designed Panavision C-Series anamorphic lenses.
 To shoot the underwater sequence, a puzzle set was built in the second tank, and then it was filled with water.
 Underwater cinematographer Ian Seabrook said that it took about two weeks to shoot simultaneously while the main cast was also busy shooting in the first tank, so the stunt doubles had to be present there too.
 He said that while Johnson was a strong swimmer, Blunt showed no fear despite being a novice in acting underwater.
 (In any case, the water tank had emergency exits for her to the right and the left of the camera.)
 The set had to be pulled out of the water by a crane so he handheld the camera throughout.

 Filming wrapped on September 14, with about 95 days of principal photography.
 A few re-shoots took place before June 2019, which took three weeks in Atlanta.
 Johnson shared that the film pays homage to The African Queen, Romancing the Stone, and Indiana Jones.